N12 – Terminating a Tenancy for Purchaser’s Own Use

 Use resources found on the Landlord and Tenant Board, and Landlord’s Self-Help Centre websites to help guide you through the proper process.

-Conclusion Thank you for watching this module about the N12 notice to end your tenancy for purchaser’s own use.
-This information is also available in video format.
+Thank you for watching this module about the N12 notice to end your tenancy for purchaser’s own use.

 The information offered in this presentation is intended as general information, it is not legal advice.